onlyil/react-movie-tralier/README.md

-React exercise
+### Introduction

-With create-react-app, react-router 4
+A simple react exercise with create-react-app + react-router 4 + redux + react-redux.